andrhamm/github-oauth-token-generator/README.md

 https://github.com/settings/applications

 # Update your conf
-Copy the github-sample.conf to github.conf.
+Copy the config-sample.php to config.php
 Edit it to add your settings.
+Create a virtualhost in Apache pointing to the htdocs directory as the documentroot.
-Include your env's httpd.conf in your MAIN Apache conf Do an Apache restart.
+Do an Apache restart.
 Edit your /etc/hosts file to point your 'base url' to localhost.